fru-io/docs-live/docs/gitlab.md

 ### Revoke Access

-**Webhook Configuration**
+**Delete Webhook Configuration**

-If you use automatic build triggers delete all your sites in DDEV-Live to remove all repository configuration associated with DDEV-Live.
+If you want to disable a webhook trigger, delete all sites that reference particular GitLab server.
 List sites:
 ```
 $ ddev-live list sites